jonas-bird/jonas-bird/README.md

 ## Currently working on:

 I am currently earning the Udacity Programming Nano-degree as an Accenture Scholarship Program recipient.
-I am also working through some Docker and Kubernetes tutorials, oh and I am playing around with setting up XCP-ng on some old computers (hardware is too old for practical use) to get more experience administering VMs.
-I also keep threatening to re-learn Latin.
+I am also working through some Docker and Kubernetes tutorials.
+I am playing around with setting up XCP-ng on old hardware to get more experience administering VMs.
+Finally, I keep threatening to re-learn Latin.